fanf2/pcg-dxsm/README.md

 Type `make`.

-The `Makefile` generates two pairs of source files.
-Each pair is stand-alone so it's easy to copy them for use elsewhere.

-  * `pcg32.c` `pcg32.h`
-  * `pcg64.c` `pcg64.h`

-The source files in the git repository are more DRY than the generated
-files: `pcg.[ch]` contain code that is generic over the bit size:
+The source files in the git repository are fairly DRY: `pcg.[ch]` contain code that is generic over the bit size:

   * the RNG state type
   * seeding the RNG